anoma/nspec/docs/anomian.juvix.md

 > although they could.
 Instead, engine configurations are accessible separately
 > from the engine environments.
 This separation promotes modularity.

-!!! info "Local data of engines"
+!!! info "Local data of engines and the execution context"

     Each engine has its own local data, some of which is fixed, and some of which is dynamic.
-All these data together form the execution context.
+All this data together forms the _execution context_.

 ## Chapter 6: What engines can do